gardinermichael/Layered-Google-Maps/README.md

 Tasked with helping Austin Independent School District parents understand which community groups, vertical teams (i.e. Middle school pertaining to an Elementary school) and board trustee zones apply to their children.
 <p>
 <br>
 Created two custom Google Maps that incorporated that data into a visual display.
-Google My Maps was used for its integration with Google Fusion Tables, its user simplicity and its hosting capabilities, i.e. free and longterm.
+Google My Maps was used for its integration with Google Fusion Tables, its user simplicity and its hosting capabilities, i.e. free, long-term and shareable.

 <h3>Applications:</h3>